Oral Plastic Surgery

 It is important to note that gum disease cannot be completely reversed — but professional prophylaxis is one of the most effective tools for halting its progression and maintaining the health you have.

-Schedule a cleaning →
+Does a cleaning hurt?